bitlayer-org/bitlayer-org.github.io/docs/Learn/BitlayerNetwork/Bridges.md

 ### Official Bridges

-Bitlayer is connected to multiple blockchains including Bitcoin, EVM chains through multiple bridges, which you can access [here](https://www.bitlayer.org/bridge/).
+Bitlayer connects to multiple blockchains, including Bitcoin and EVM chains, through various bridges, which you can access [here](https://www.bitlayer.org/bridge/).
-Currently, the official bridges don't support direct integration or invocation by third parties for bridging assets.
+Currently, official bridges do not support direct integration or third-party invocation for asset bridging.

 #### Proof of Reserve